fcichos/exp3/docs/_sources/lectures/L15/overview_15.rst.txt

 Lecture Contents
 ================

-In Lecture 15 we explore the polarization of electromagnetic waves and their energy and momentum transport.
+In Lecture 15 we will discuss the dispersion, absorption.
+We will introduce reflection and refraction and derive the Fresnel equations and discuss their meaning.
+We will have a look at more complex materials that are birefringent and at metals.